cockroachlabs/cockroachdb-runbook-template/routine-maintenance/node-remove.md

 **When to Pre-Drain**

-A manual pre-drain is recommended before decommissioning a malfunctioning node as a part of some emergency procedure.
-Particularly an when decommissioning an overloaded node that doesn't have CPU or Disk IO headroom.
+A manual pre-drain may be done before decommissioning a malfunctioning node as a part of some emergency procedure.
+Particularly when decommissioning an overloaded node that doesn't have CPU or Disk IO headroom.

 > ✅ If a manual node drain step is integrated into a decommissioning procedure, ensure that under no circumstances the node process is stopped after a manual drain.
 Shutting down nodes before decommissioning may result in under-replicated ranges or even a loss of quorum.
+>
+> Also beware that if a pre-drain is done, the operator effectively loses the ability to orderly "cancel" the decommission in progress with [`cockroach node recommission`](https://www.cockroachlabs.com/docs/v22.2/cockroach-node) because there is no online method to "un-drain" (get the leaseholders back to drained node) without a node restart.